 - Agree to the terms and conditions established by DHCS

-- Ensure staff complete the PE for Pregnant Women training program
+- Ensure staff complete the PE4PW training program

-Are existing QPs exempt from submitting an MC 311 form when PE for Pregnant Women automates?
+Are existing QPs exempt from submitting a revised MC 311 form after PE4PW is automated?

-No. However, existing QPs will have six months from the implementation date of PE for Pregnant Women automation to submit an MC 311 to the DHCS Fiscal Intermediary (FI) before access to the online PE for Pregnant Women application is disabled.
+No. However, current QPs will have six months from the implementation date of PE4PW automation to submit a new MC 311 (revised 2/2017) to the DHCS Fiscal Intermediary (FI) before access to the online PE4PW application is disabled.
 DHCS sent letters in mid-November 2016 to existing QPs notifying them of requirements.

 Who is responsible for submitting the MC 311?